Sri Charitropakhyan

 Sri Charitropakhyan or Pakhyan Charitar and also Tria Charitra (ਪਖ੍ਯਾਨ ਚਰਿਤ੍ਰ, also known as ਸ਼੍ਰੀ ਚਰਿਤ੍ਰੋਪਾਖ੍ਯਾਨ and ਤ੍ਰਿਯਾ ਚਰਿਤ੍ਰ) is a huge composition of short stories, with the purpose of learning from others' mistakes to acquire more refined judgement in all fields, present in Dasam Granth, which is generally and traditionally ascribed to Guru Gobind Singh.
 The composition contains 405/404 tales or episodes of wiles of men and women, containing many historical, mythological and philosophical aspects, having 7558 verses.
 This composition ends at Chopai which is one of the Nitnem banis.
 The term Charitropakhyan is derived from two words, Charitar means characteristics/function of character and Pakhyan means already told.
 There are two types of Charitars, Purakh Charitar (male characters) and Tria Chariter (female characters).

 There is dispute over the authorship of Charitropakhyan among scholars, with some claiming that it is out of tune with other Sikh scriptures, and thus must have been composed by other poets.
 Vir Singh (writer) believed these stories to be written by Guru Gobind Singh and that these stories "are meant for the sharpness of the intellect and to evoke the passion of the warrior spirit." and that the romantic tales can also be understood allegorically.
+As per the Guru Kian Sakhian and internal evidence, the writing of the work began in 1691 and was completed in 1696.